Most couples, when they're contacting a wedding vendor, will usually jump right to the heart of what they think the matter is.

 On of the main things we hear is 'Why is everything in a wedding so expensive?”
 I remember working for another company years ago and they offered videography.
 A client called and said, “Why do you charge so much for a DVD of our wedding when I can buy a DVD at Wal-Mart for $10?”

-Oh – so they've got YOUR wedding video there?
+Wal-Mart carries your wedding video there?
 So they sent videographers out, spent 20 man-hours capturing your wedding, spent another 30-40 editing, and then the additional 8-10 hours rendering and converting it?
 All while using unique skills, professional equipment, and techniques developed over years of effort?
+Of course not.

 It's the same with photographers.
 They spend 3-4 times the amount of time they spent AT your wedding working ON your wedding pictures.
 That 10-12 hour day they just pulled is just the beginning for them.

-Again, this goes to the heart of the matter of VALUE.
+Again, this goes to the heart of the matter - assessing VALUE.

-For most of our clients, a great party is the single most important thing.
+For most of our clients, a great party and wedding day experience are the most important things.
 Not that they don't put serious thought into the other details of their event, but it's the experience of having a great time with their friends and family that matters the most.

 For you, it might be something different, you might be more focused on the dinner, or the florals, or the guest gifts.